testem/testem/docs/config_file.md

     disable_watching:            [Boolean] disable any file watching
     fail_on_zero_tests:          [Boolean] whether process should exit with error status when no tests found
     firefox_user_js:             [String]  path to firefox custom user.js file to be used
-    framework:                   [String]  test framework to use
+    framework:                   [String]  test framework to use; defaults to "jasmine"
     ignore_missing_launchers:    [Boolean] ignore missing launchers in ci mode
     launchers:                   [Object]  a specification for all custom launchers (each launcher name mapped to an object with `command` (shell) and optionally `protocol="tap"`
     launch_in_dev:               [Array]   list of launchers to use for dev runs
-    launch_in_ci:                [Array]   list of launchers to use for CI runs
+    launch_in_ci:                [Array]   list of launchers to use for CI runs middleware                   [Array]   list of functions to be called with the express app instance
     parallel:                    [Number]  max number of parallel runners (1)
     phantomjs_debug_port:        [Number]  port used to attach phantomjs debugger
     phantomjs_args:              [Array]   custom arguments for the phantomjs launcher from http://phantomjs.org/api/command-line.html